ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

   - You can delete a word or a line in memory.
   - You can automatically underscore a word.

-In short, this was one of the first word-processing machines!

 ## Next steps

 I am not a Selectric technician but this machine appears daunting and is probably one step up for most such technicians.
 Still, it would be incredible to make this machine work.
 Can that be done?
 I am tentatively laying out the following initial steps: